+1.7.
+Next steps

+Following the publication of this SA on the Further Options Report for Lewisham Town Centre AAP, the Sustainability Appraisal will inform and develop in step with production of the Area Action Plan as follows:

+- Consultation on the revised Sustainability Appraisal (coinciding with consultation on Further Options Report for the Area Action Plan) - Final Submission version of the Sustainability Appraisal Report - Consultation on the Submission version of the Sustainability Appraisal Report (coinciding with consultation on the Submission version Area Action Plan) - Monitoring and Review.

 1.8.
-Next Steps in the Appraisal

-Following the publication of this revised Scoping Report, the Sustainability Appraisal will inform and develop in step with production of the Area Action Plan as follows:

-- Consultation on the revised Scoping Report - Revised Sustainability Appraisal Report drawn up in conjunction with a Further Options Report AAP - Consultation on the revised Sustainability Appraisal (coinciding with consultation on Further Options Report for the Area Action Plan) - Final Submission version of the Sustainability Appraisal Report - Consultation on the Submission version of the Sustainability Appraisal Report (coinciding with consultation on the Submission version Area Action Plan) - Monitoring and Review.

-1.9.
-Consultation on the Scoping Report
+Consultation on the Sustainability Appraisal